About Users Developers |

 Changed line 1 from:

-Calendar Examplesto:
+Calendar Examples

 Deleted lines 2-19:

-Gregorian CalendarThe Gregorian calendar is a calendar used in many parts of the world, and consequently is familiar to most potential users of tZaman.
-This implementation supports only anno domini dates, that is A.D. or C.E. dates.
-We have implemented several granularities in the calendar .
-Further details can be found in the XML specification for the calendar and the java code.
-ADGregorianCalendar.xml The University of Arizona Academic CalendarThis calendar spans only a four year period from August 21, 2000 to August 11, 2004.
-An Academic calendar limits to a 14-hour academic day, and introduces 15-week .
-UofACalendar.xml The University of Arizona (Limited) Calendric SystemThis is a calendric system that starts on January 1, 0001.
+This is a calendric system that starts on January 1, 0001.
 From January 1, 0001 to August 20, 2000, the Gregorian Calendar is used.
 From August 21, 2000 to August 11, 2004 the U of A Academic Calendar is used.
 For dates after August 11, 2004, the Gregorian Calendar is again used.
 This is a limited calendric system because the U of A Academic Calendar does not take into account holidays or other non-class days and only spans 4 years (and, of course, the U of A has been open for longer than that).
-UofALimitedCalendricSystem.xml Added line 3:

 Added lines 1-19: